redcorelinux/redcore-theme/README.md

 	designed to automatically pick-up gtk colors

 #### gtk2
-	Ready for packaging, TBD:
-	- may be needed more code cleaning
+	done (may be needed more code cleaning, hints added ..)

 #### gtk3
 	missing in action